Gataquadrada/SpriteTube/README.md

 - ⬜ Support for small movement when microphone is detected.
 - ⬜ Support for loop through predefined frames when microphone is detected.
 - ⬜ Support for second set of frames for mouth movement when microphone is detected.
+- ⬜ Support for idle set of frames.
 - ✅ "first", "last" and "random" actions.
 - ✅ "flip" and "unflip" actions.